-The Top 5 Mistakes to Avoid When Becoming a Landlord
+Being a Landlord: The Top 5 Mistakes to Avoid

-If you're thinking about becoming a rental property owner, there are a few things to keep in mind.
-It's not as easy as just putting up “For Rent” signs and waiting for the money to start rolling in.
+If you're thinking about becoming a rental property owner, there are a few things to keep in mind to make sure it's a successful and profitable venture.
+Unfortunately, operating rental properties is not as easy as just putting up "For Rent" signs, setting the rent amount, and waiting for the money to start rolling in.

-Osprey Property Management, a Hampton property management company, knows a thing or two about what it takes to be a successful landlord—so take our advice and read on to find out what the top five mistakes are that Hampton landlords make so that you can avoid them.
+Our Hampton property management experts know a few things about what it takes to be a successful landlord!
+So, take our advice and read on to learn about the top five mistakes rental property owners make and how you can avoid them.

 1. Improperly Screening Potential Tenants

 One of the biggest mistakes landlords make is not screening their tenants properly.
-This can lead to problems down the road, from missed rent payments to property damage.
+This can lead to problems, from missed rent payments to property damage.

 2. Setting a Rent Rate Without Performing a Market Analysis

-Coin stack step down graph with red arrow and percent icon
+Coin stack down graph with red arrow and percent icon, losing money being a landlord and making mistakes concept.

 3. Performing Unqualified Maintenance Instead of Hiring a Professional